free web templates

 Serina Chang, Ruiqi Zhong, Ethan Adams, Fei-Tzin Lee, Siddharth Varia, Chris Kedzie, Desmond Patton, William Frey, and Kathleen McKeown

-EMNLP 2018 (long paper and oral presentation)
+EMNLP 2018 (long paper, oral)

 [paper] [code] [talk]